-Like Trigger-First Mode, Edge Mode requires a hardware trigger but this time for every frame.
+Like Trigger-First Mode, Edge Mode requires a hardware trigger but for every frame.
 The rising edge of the external trigger initiates capture of a single frame.
 Each frame requires an external trigger from the I/O connector.
-Camera settings, expose out behavior and sequence size is set in the software application prior to acquiring the sequence.
+Camera settings, expose out behavior, and sequence size are set in the software application prior to acquiring the sequence.